request an appointment online.

 Targeted therapy for thyroid cancer

 Targeted therapy drugs are designed to stop or slow the growth or spread of cancer.
 This happens on a cellular level.
 Cancer cells need specific molecules (often in the form of proteins) to survive, multiply and spread.
 These molecules are usually made by the genes that cause cancer, as well as the cells themselves.
 Targeted therapies are designed to interfere with, or target, these molecules or the cancer-causing genes that create them.
-Targeted therapy is a common treatment for advanced and/or metastatic, progressive thyroid cancer.
+These treatments are especially helpful for:

 Chemotherapy for thyroid cancer

 Chemotherapy drugs kill cancer cells, control their growth or relieve disease-related symptoms.
-Chemotherapy may involve a single drug or a combination of two or more drugs, depending on the type of cancer and how fast it is growing.
-Chemotherapy is rarely used to treat thyroid cancer.
+The treatment may involve a single drug or a combination of two or more drugs, depending on the type of cancer and how fast it is growing.
+Chemotherapy is rarely used to treat thyroid cancer, as most types do not respond well to traditional drugs.
+However, it may be considered in certain situations:

 Radiation therapy for thyroid cancer